mklimek1/final-project/trados-03-summary-and-recommendations.md

 ## Recommendations for technical writers

-- Instruct the translator about basic Markdown syntax because tags in code block are rendered normally
+- Inform the translator about basic Markdown syntax because tags in code block are rendered normally
-- If references are translated, instruct the translator about:
+- If references are to be translated, inform the translator about:
 	- How to open a Markdown file
 	- The syntax: one hash symbol, no space between the hash symbol and the first word, small letters, and minus symbol instead of spaces; e.g., the reference to this section should be `#recommendations-for-technical writers`
-- Instruct the translator about HTML syntax, because HTML tags in code block and in embedded HTML are rendered normally
+- Inform the translator about HTML or quoted code syntax, because the content in the code block is rendered normally
 - If possible, use code block even for inline code because inline code cannot be translated
 - Encourage the translator to report any characters that are not used in a standard way in the source language
 - Be aware that some content between different HTML tags may or may not be imported into Trados and, as a result, translated